dngtuankiet/dngtuankiet.github.io/_tutorials/III-understand-chipyard-system.md

 - **Peripherals** respond to MMIO accesses
 - **DMA devices** initiate transactions

 TileLink supports multiple conformance levels from simple memory-mapped interfaces to full cache coherence protocols.
+You can find more information about TileLink interface in the references.

-### Diplomacy Framework
+### 3.2 Diplomacy Framework

 **Diplomacy** is a meta-programming framework for negotiating connections between generators during elaboration: